tmroyal/OptionSetter.js/README.md

       require: true
     },
     param6: {
-      // if options.p6 is given, it must be a number, and will be set to param6 on destination
+      // if options.p6 is given, it must be a number, and will be set to param6 on setObject
       // if not given, this default will be ignored
       type: 'number',
       sourceName: 'p6',